A 3-in-1 Rotary Shaft Seal Solution for Chemical Manufacturers

 - O-ring failure.

-While CinchSeal shaft seals do not feature O-rings, they do feature:
+While CinchSeal custom shaft seals do not feature O-rings, they do feature:

 - Silicon elastomer molded slightly smaller than the shaft to achieve an interference fit that prevents material from leaking out